 I’m a videomaker working across editing, writing, directing, and performance.
-My focus is on creating emotionally and visually compelling stories that bridge art and human connection.
+My work is rooted in emotionally grounded storytelling, with a strong visual language and an interest in intimacy, memory, and human connection.

 My short film When The Sun Goes Down (2024) received Outstanding Achievement in Directing at the 42nd Annual Brooklyn College Undergraduate Film Festival and earned me the Diana King Memorial Scholarship.

-More recently, I collaborated with Mel Lennon on the music video Freeaky, which I directed, shot, and edited.
+I collaborated with Mel Lennon on the music video Freeaky, which I directed, shot, and edited.
+The project premiered last summer at the Stonewall Inn as part of its Pride Month programming.

 In addition to film, I write music and poetry, and that creative practice often shapes the rhythm, tone, and emotion of my visual work.